As it pertains to

 computation (ie.

-encrypting EGP on a
+encrypting STU on a

 discretized brane*, subjugating some